Skip to content

 In late 2022 as the world emerged from the pandemic, the implementation of reforms brought about by the 2019 Royal Commission begins.

-“Aged care in Australia is undergoing the most significant reform in a generation, especially in funding models for residential care, and the streamlining of Home Care Packages and the Commonwealth Home Support Programme into a singular program.
+“Aged care in Australia is undergoing the most significant reform in a generation, especially in funding models for residential care, and the streamlining of support at home.
 Aged care providers, together with the Federal Government and peak bodies, are dedicated to making meaningful improvements to the sector.
 I hope to look back in 10 years’ time and see that the changes our current workforce are a part of made a real difference,” Mary Patetsos, ACH Group Chair, said.

 “Linked with the future are the changing needs of older people, especially as we see more Baby Boomers, who currently make up more than 20% of Australia’s population, engaging the support of aged care services.
 The Boomer generation will drive digitalisation of services, have a greater desire to stay at home, and place a larger emphasis on exercise opportunities, wellness support and travel excursions as they age.”